UoA-eResearch/git-novice/episodes/04-changes.md

 ## Choosing a Commit Message

-Which of the following commit messages would be most appropriate for the last commit made to `guacamole.md`?
+Which of the following commit messages would be most appropriate for the last commit made to `soup.txt`?

 1. "Changes"
 2. "Changed lemon for lime"
-3. "Guacamole modified to the traditional recipe"
+3. "soup modified to the traditional recipe"

 :::::::::::::::  solution